 Irritable bowel syndrome (IBS) triggers and prevention

-Print out this list of common IBS triggers and prevention strategies.
-Keep it handy for reference.
-It may help you identify your personal triggers in your IBS symptom journal.
+This list may help you identify your personal triggers in your IBS symptom journal.
 Triggers and symptoms may vary depending on your type of IBS.
-And when you're having a bad day, remember to persist with healthy management of your condition.

 1. Diet triggers for IBS constipation